natchayal/Drinking-Water-Database/README.md

     - By using **R to scrape data** (BEST!) - R script is based on the info contained here: https://www.epa.gov/enviro/web-services and https://www.epa.gov/enviro/envirofacts-data-service-api
       - Then need to scrape sub-tables.
-      - IMPORTANT: The output is limited to 10000 rows of data at a time, but a user can pick which 10000 rows of data and then return to retrieve the next 10000.
+      - Limitations: The output may be limited to 10000 rows of data at a time, sometimes can get away scraping more, but a user can pick which 10000 rows of data and then return to retrieve the next 10000.
       - If you need to define a code or other parameter in the table, this link contains all that information: https://enviro.epa.gov/enviro/ef_metadata_html.ef_metadata_table?p_table_name=VIOLATION&p_topic=SDWIS
 - <u>Code examples</u> :
 ```r